 University Health Services is asking staff, faculty, and students who have traveled within the last 21 days to the areas of West Africa where the Ebola virus outbreak is occurring to contact them according to new recommendations from the US Centers for Disease Control and Prevention.
 Please read this very important memo from Dr. Peter Johnsen, director of medical services, University Health Services, and respond as appropriate.

 I’m writing to share with you updated inform

-Before you travel into or through any country other than your home country, you must check with an embassy of the country you plan to visit to inquire about specific visa and entry procedures.
-Be sure to check whether you will need a transit visa if you will be stopping in another country for airline transit purposes.
+Before you travel into or through any country other than your home country, you must check with the embassy of the country you plan to visit to inquire whether you need a visa to enter or even to transit through that country.
 For the list of foreign embassies in the U.S., please consult the U.S. Department of State website.
 For more information about re-entering the U.S., please consult our website.